Skip to main content

 Professional and industry bodies

-You could join the Chartered Institute of Loss Adjusters for professional development and training opportunities.
+You could join The Chartered Institute of Loss Adjusters for professional development opportunities and to build up your contacts within the industry.

 Further information

-You can find out more about working and training in loss adjusting through the Chartered Institute of Loss Adjusters and Step Forward.
+You can find out more about a career in loss adjusting through The Chartered Institute of Loss Adjusters.

 What it takes